Biomedical

 Jensen Lab (University of Copenhagen)

 DISEASES is a weekly updated web resource that integrates evidence on disease-gene associations from automatic text mining, manually curated literature, cancer mutation data, and genome-wide association studies.
 This dataset further unifies the evidence by assigning confidence scores that facilitate comparison of the different types and sources of evidence.
+All files start with the following four columns: gene identifier, gene name, disease identifier, and disease name.
+The knowledge files further contain the source database, the evidence type, and the confidence score.
 For further details please refer to the following Open Access articles about the database: DISEASES: Text mining and data integration of disease-gene associations and DISEASES 2.0: a weekly updated database of disease–gene associations from text mining and data integration.
 The data is made available under the CC-BY license.

 Side Effect Resource (SIDER) 4.1